Study in Australia

 - Resume (CV)

-- Work experience documents (if applicable)
+- Work experience (if applicable)

 Submit Application to Institutions

-Applications are submitted directly to universities or through authorized representatives.
+Apply directly to universities or through authorized representatives.

-- Application fee: AUD 0 β AUD 150 (varies by institution)
+- Application fee: AUD 0 β AUD 150

-- Offer processing time: 2β6 weeks (average)
+- Offer processing: 1β4 weeks

 Official reference: CRICOS Course Register β